 What are the types of joins in SQL?

 What is the difference between DROP, TRUNCATE, and DELETE statements?

 What is the difference between a HAVING clause and a WHERE clause?

-This second category of question gives you an SQL query and asks you a question about it.
+This second category gives you an SQL query and asks you a question about it.
 This tests your ability to read, interpret, analyze, and debug code written by others.

 Given a query,